DistAlgo/distalgo/README.md

 # 3. Running DistAlgo

   The DistAlgo system consists of a compiler and a runtime.
-Under normal circumstances, you do not need to invoke the compiler directly, because the runtime will call the compiler if it detects that the generated Python code for your DistAlgo source file is missing or outdated.
+Under normal circumstances, you do not need to invoke the compiler directly, because the runtime will invoke the compiler if necessary.

   For both the compiler and runtime, use command line argument `-h` to see a full description of available options.

 ## Invoking the compiler

+   You only need to run the compiler if you wish to see the generated Python code for a DistAlgo source file.
+Note that the generated Python file is for informational purposes only, it is *not* used by the runtime for the purpose of running a DistAlgo module -- the runtime always compiles and loads the code directly from the '.da' source file.

    If you have installed DistAlgo, run module `da.compiler`, passing a DistAlgo source file `<SOURCE>` as argument: